govhack-science/govhack-science.github.io/_prizes/2016/sa/sa-mount-gambier---best-in-location.md

 Best entry for the location of Mt Gambier (Adult)

 # Prize
-Harvey Norman Voucher of $1000
+Harvey Norman Voucher up to $1000

 # Eligibility Criteria
 Awarded by the location sponsors to the best entry for the location.